Generic Name: phentolamine (fen-TOL-a-meen) (Injection route)

 - Sickle cell disease—Patients with these conditions have an increased risk of priapism (erection lasting longer than 4 hours) while using phentolamine.

-Proper Use of phentolamine
+Proper use of Regitine

 This section provides information on the proper use of a number of products that contain phentolamine.
 It may not be specific to Regitine.
 Please read with care.